saml812/Attendance-Sheet-Parser/README.md

-[event_date.csv](https://github.com/user-attachments/files/16634789/event_date.csv)﻿# Volunteer Attendance Sheet Automation
+# Volunteer Attendance Sheet Parser

 A Python program designed to analyze the layout of a document using Azure's Document Intelligence API, extract table data such as Names and IDs, and save the extracted data into a CSV file with additional information such as hours.